daiara/electricity/README.md

 A short program to calculate how much to expect on your electric bill

-In the UK it's commom for the meter to use two different readings with different rates each, and a fee per day of usage.
+This program runs on Python 3

 To run this program you need to install the pandas library first
 > pip install pandas

+Then you run the program as python3 ```electricity.py```

+In the UK it's commom for the meter to use two different readings with different rates each, and a fee per day of usage.

 The first input will be your provider rates which are located on the back of your bill.